noSpamProxy/smime-ca-bundle/README.md

 We are not activly maintianing the certificates itself and we are not repsonible for any of the provided certificates.
 You will use this at your own risk.

+## structure
+### intermediaries
+The intermediaries folder contains all intermediary CA certificates of the bundle.

+### roots
+The roots folder contains all root CA certificates of the bundle.